BlueFish6543/shoestring-2020/README.md

 ## Setup

-`flask` and `pickle` should come with Python already by default.
+`flask` should come with Python already by default.
 If not, use `pip3` or something to install them.

 JavaScript: